wanyuenmei/quilt/docs/GettingStarted.md

 brief, hands-on introduction to some Quilt basics.

 ## Install Node.js
-Quilt specs are written in Node.js.
+Quilt blueprints are written in Node.js.
 Only Node version v7.10.0 has been tested.

 Installation instructions for various operating systems are available [here](https://nodejs.org/en/download/).